PIC16C74 Embedded 10BaseT Ethernet CS8900

-The project described here is in two parts.
-The actual embedded ethernet board and the test circuit utilizing the PIC16C74.
-The code running on the PIC incorporates the necessary drivers for the board along with the TCP/IP layers needed to communicate on the network.
+The project described here consists of two parts.
+Test circuit using real embedded ethernet card and PIC16C74.
+The code running on the PIC includes the drivers for the card and the TCP/IP layers necessary to communicate on the network.

 Schematic of the embedded ethernet card shown above